-The Place and Role of the Software Testing Life Cycle in the Development Process
+Software Testing Life Cycle in Development Process

 Nothing pulls back clients more quickly than a buggy software system.
 In fact, 88% of customers will dump the app (based on the QualiTest Survey).
 When businesses recognized the essential first-rate products, they started software testing as a component of the Software Development Life Cycle (SDLC).
 Since businesses know the vital role of software testing, it has been implemented throughout all digital product creation.